 I am not currently contributing to my employer’s 457.
-However, they have good distribution options including annuities (for my wife and me) and the option to receive the money over a fixed period of years (2-30 years).
+However, they have good distribution options, including the option to receive the money over a fixed period of years (2-30 years).

 Number 5.
 Roth Ladder Conversions

-This has been written about elsewhere.
-So, I’ll point you to these references instead of belaboring the point.
-I do want to mention it, though, because it is a really good strategy to bridge the early retirement gap.
-Particularly, in early (full) retirement as long as you can keep your taxable income low enough to take part.
+Using a Roth Ladder conversion is a really good strategy to bridge the early retirement gap.
+Particularly, in early (full) retirement so long as you can keep your taxable income low enough to take part.

 The basics involve converting your 401K/403B into a taxable IRA upon leaving your employer.
 (I believe that this must be done within 60 days of leaving most employers).
 You then take your money out of the Traditional IRA and convert it (i.e. you get taxed) to a Roth IRA.
 You can then take your money out of the Roth IRA tax and penalty free.
 There’s a catch, though.

 The key is you have to wait 5 years to access that money!
 So, you still need five years of money saved up in early retirement (likely from numbers 1-4 above) to get you through the five years until you can access the money you have laddered.

 Number 6.
 Substantially Equal Periodic Payments